+4/4 for general table layout

+3/3 for the choice of descriptive statistics

+3/3 for discussion of finding

+Total: 10/10

 In order to compare means of the continuous random variable ldl across patients who survived less than 5 years and those who survived at least 5 years, I perform a t test.
 In addition, I assume unequal variances between the two groups since the problem doesn’t specify whether to presume equal or unequal variances across the two groups.